vi3k6i5/flashtext/README.rst

-synonym-extractor
+This code is not ready yet.
+Please use https://github.com/vi3k6i5/synonym-extractor till I finish this.

+This code is successor to https://github.com/vi3k6i5/synonym-extractor.

+flashtext
 ==============

-Synonym Extractor is a python library that is loosely based on `Aho-Corasick algorithm
+Flash Text is a python library that is loosely based on `Aho-Corasick algorithm
 <https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm>`_.

-The idea is to extract words that we care about from a given sentence in one pass.
+The idea is that say we have a corpus of terms/keywords.
+We want to extract any of the term from the corpus present in a sentence by making on pass on the sentence.

 Basically say I have a vocabulary of 10K words and I want to get all the words from that set present in a sentence.
-A simple regex match will take a lot of time to loop over the 10K documents.
+A simple regex match will take a lot of time to loop over the 10K words.

 Hence we use a simpler yet much faster algorithm to get the desired result.